 General description

-The study selection led to the inclusion of 16 reports: 13 retrospective studies[9-21], one prospective study[22], and 2 case series[23,24].
+The study selection led to the inclusion of 16 reports: 13 retrospective studies[9-21], 1 prospective study[22] and 2 case series[23,24].
 The outline of the search is reported in Figure 1.

-These reports (more specifically, 15 from China[9-23], 1 from Italy[24]) have analyzed several cases of pneumonia caused by SARS-CoV-2, diagnosed through CT without contrast (Table 1).
+These reports (more specifically, 15 from China[9-23], 1 from Italy[24]) have analyzed several cases of pneumonia caused by SARS-CoV-2 diagnosed through CT without contrast (Table 1).

-Most of the reports have considered moderate/common pneumonia; if pneumonia was not explicitly classified, most of the articles included patients with a good and defined prognosis, who were ultimately discharged from hospital, while patients with severe/critical pneumonia were generally excluded.
+Most of the reports have considered moderate/common pneumonia; if pneumonia was not explicitly classified, most of the articles included patients with a good and defined prognosis, who were ultimately discharged from the hospital, while patients with severe/critical pneumonia were generally excluded.

-Four studies have also included a minority group of patients showing severe/critical pneumonia[10,14,17,20]; the 11 patients described by Sun Q’s case series had all severe pneumonia[23].
+Four studies have also included a minority group of patients showing severe/critical pneumonia[10,14,17,20]; the 11 patients described by Sun Q et al[23] case series had severe pneumonia[23].

 Scoring system

 The most common score used to evaluate dynamic CT evolution was a semi-quantitative scoring system, which considered the total area of involvement of the lesions.
-The nature of the semi-quantitative scoring system was similar in the studies considered, even if with some adjustments and discrepancies among them.
+The nature of the semi-quantitative scoring system was similar in the studies considered, even with some adjustments and discrepancies among them.

-For example, Liang et al[11] have assigned a 0-4 score based on the percentage of each lung lobe involvement; in agreement with this, the overall lung total severity score (TSS) was reached by summing up the five lobes scores, with a possible range from 0 to 20.
+For example, Liang et al[11] assigned a 0-4 score based on the percentage of each lung lobe involvement; in agreement with this, the overall lung total severity score was reached by summing up the five lobe scores, with a possible range from 0 to 20.

-Zhou et al[12] divided each lung into 6 zones, and the total score, given by the sum of the different lung regions, could reach a maximum of 48.
+Zhou et al[12] divided each lung into six zones, and the total score, given by the sum of the different lung regions, could reach a maximum of 48.